 This “battle” isn’t something that just goes on in your mouth without you having any say in it.
 You can promote tooth enamel remineralization and help your saliva fight off harmful bacteria by practicing mouth-healthy habits.
 In the end, you are the ultimate protector of your teeth!

-The first thing you can do to defend your teeth from cavity-causing bacteria is eat a nutritious diet.
-Sugary drinks and treats, crackers, bread and processed foods are just what these bad bacteria love and eating these types of foods can lead to tooth enamel demineralization.
-On the other hand, foods like cheese, eggs, apples, celery, carrots, dark leafy greens and wild-caught fish promote enamel remineralization.
+The first thing you can do to defend your teeth from cavity-causing bacteria eats a nutritious diet.
+Sugary drinks and treats, crackers, bread, and processed foods are just what these bad bacteria love, and eating these types of foods can lead to tooth enamel demineralization.
+On the other hand, foods like cheese, eggs, apples, celery, carrots, dark leafy greens, and wild-caught fish promote enamel remineralization.
 So the next time you open up the fridge or pantry, make the mouth-healthy choice!

 Another way to prevent demineralization is to brush with fluoride toothpaste!
 Where plaque breaks down the tooth, fluoride builds it up.
 This cavity-fighting mineral protects teeth from bacteria by remineralizing tooth enamel and reducing plaque bacteria’s ability to even produce acid in the first place!